Install

 The harness runs on LiteLLM, so any model it speaks works — Anthropic, OpenAI, Gemini, Bedrock, Vertex, Azure, Ollama, vLLM, LM Studio, Groq, OpenRouter, … Pass the model string to llm= or set PROOFAGENT_LLM.

 Two independent choices.
 The Harness LLM (Harness(llm=...)) powers the whole pipeline — planner, conductor, 3 jurors, reporter — so pick the strongest you can afford; weak jurors give noisy scores.
-The agent LLM is whatever lives inside your agent() callable; the harness only sees its outputs (Your agent + Context →).
+The agent LLM is whatever lives inside your agent() callable; the harness only sees its outputs (Your agent + context →).

 Recommended tiers